shenwei356/brename/README.md

   -k, --kv-file string            tab-delimited key-value file for replacing key with value when using "{kv}" in -r (--replacement)
+  -l, --list                      only list paths that match pattern -a, --list-abs                  list absolute path, using along with -l/--list
+      --nr-width int              minimum width for {nr} in flag -r/--replacement. e.g., formating "1" to "001" by --nr-width 3 (default 1)
-  -l, --list                      only list paths that match pattern -a, --list-abs                  list absolute path, using along with -l/--list -p, --pattern string            search pattern (regular expression) -R, --recursive                 rename recursively -r, --replacement string        replacement. capture variables supported.  e.g. $1 represents the first submatch.
+  -p, --pattern string            search pattern (regular expression) -R, --recursive                 rename recursively -r, --replacement string        replacement. capture variables supported.  e.g. $1 represents the first submatch.
 ATTENTION: for *nix OS, use SINGLE quote NOT double quotes or use the \ escape character.
 Ascending integer is also supported by "{nr}"
   -n, --start-num int             starting number when using {nr} in replacement (default 1) -v, --verbose int               verbose level (0 for all, 1 for warning and error, 2 for only error) -V, --version                   print version information and check for update
 ```